Connecting the time evolution of the turbulence interface to coherent structures: Results

-The joint PDF of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$ (first column of figure \ref{fig:fig5}) has a vertically elongated shape with a distinguishable horizontally elongated peak.
-This demonstrates that the stretching term dominates over the curvature/propagation term for small values of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$ (between $\pm 1$), whereas the curvature/propagation term has longer tails.
+The joint PDF of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$ (first column of figure \ref{fig:fig6}) has a vertically elongated shape with a distinguishable horizontally elongated peak.
+This demonstrates that the stretching term dominates over the curvature/propagation term for small values of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $v_{n} \nabla \cdot \textbf{\textit{n}}$ (between $\pm 0.1$), whereas the curvature/propagation term has longer tails.
 Furthermore, the joint PDF shows higher probability for positive values of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and negative values of $v_{n} \nabla \cdot \textbf{\textit{n}}$.
 As $Ri$ increases the tails of the curvature/propagation term are reduced, whereas the stretching term shows a slightly broader distribution and a more centered peak.
-The joint PDF of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ (sum of the two terms on rhs of (\ref{equation:eq2})) is shown in the second column of figure \ref{fig:fig5}.
-A high degree of correlation between the $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ can be noticed for small values (between $\pm 1$), whereas for higher values the PDF is elongated in the vertical direction, a sign of weaker correlation between the two terms.
+The joint PDF of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ (sum of the two terms on rhs of (\ref{equation:eq2})) is shown in the second column of figure \ref{fig:fig6}.
+A high degree of correlation between the $(\delta_{ij}-n_{i}n_{j})S_{ij}$ and $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ can be noticed for small values (between $\pm 0.1$), whereas for higher values the PDF is elongated in the vertical direction, a sign of weaker correlation between the two terms.
 Again, as $R$i increases the tails of $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ reduce.
-The joint PDF between $v_{n} \nabla \cdot \textbf{\textit{n}}$ and $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ is shown in the last column of figure \ref{fig:fig5}.
+The joint PDF between $v_{n} \nabla \cdot \textbf{\textit{n}}$ and $1/\delta l \cdot \textrm{d}(\delta l)/\textrm{d}t$ is shown in the last column of figure \ref{fig:fig6}.
 In this case, the two quantities correlate very well for intense values, whereas they appear to be almost uncorrelated near origin.
 In conclusion, the area growth is mostly driven by the strain term for weak to moderate events that tends to produce interface area.
 However, the large tails of the curvature/propagation term dominate the extreme events and has a negative mean, so that on average this term counterbalances the positive stretching.
 As $Ri$ increases the curvature/propagation term has a narrower distribution, whereas the peak of the stretching term tends to move closer to the origin.
+A physical interpretation of this latter observation is provided in \S\ref{subsec:OECSsTNTI}, where we connect the interface evolution to the presence of coherent structures.